seabearDEV/nodejs-typescript-web-server/README.md

 ### Scripts (npm run)

-- **build**: Cleans dist folder and transpiles all TypeScript files in the project
+- **build**: Deletes dist folder, transpiles TypeScript and Sass files, copies all CSS/HTML/JS into new dist folder
-- **dev**: Sets Node environment to development and then executes dist/app/index.js
+- **dev**: Runs the build script, sets Node environment to development, and executes dist/app/index.js
-- **dev:watch**: Cleans dist folder, copies all html to the dist folder, transpiles SCSS into CSS, transpiles all TypeScript files, and then watches for changes
+- **dev:watch**: Watches the /src directory for any file changes and runs **build** when necessary
-- **prod**: Sets Node environment to production, cleans dist folder, transpiles all TypeScript files, removes tests folder from dist, and executes dist/app/index.js
+- **prod**: Runs the build script, sets Node environment to production, removes tests folder from dist, and executes dist/app/index.js
-- **test**: Cleans dist folder, transpiles all TypeScript files, and runs the JestJS testing framework
+- **test**: Runs the build script and then runs JestJS testing framework against the /src directory
 - **update**: Updates all dependencies in the project to their latest versions